WizardOfOz-1/MessWithGithubLol/README.md

 ```bash
 git push origin main
 ```
-and voila, the contrib chart is your canvas.
+and voila, the contrib chart is your canvas, Though Id Suggest You Be More Creative Than me: